juanpc2018/Best-GPU-for-x86_64-2010-2020/README.md

 works in Windows8.1 and most Linux. </br>
 has less 3D power, but has wider compatibility. </br>

-K5000 is faster vs. Quadro 4000 but also has limited OSX support. </br>
+K5000 is faster vs. Quadro 4000 but has limited OSX support. </br>
 Rx 480 is faster vs. K5000 but also has limited OSX support. </br>

 #### Nvidia Official Mac support: </br>